EISUkraineBotsOne/bot/README.md

 To build project run:
 ```
-npm run build
+gulp
 ```
 Compiled Javascript will be placed to build folder with rewritting old files.
-Build doesn￿'t clean the build folder, so if you need to do clean up before next build, just remove the build folder.
+Build doesn't clean the build folder, so if you need to do clean up before next build, just remove the build folder.

 ## Setting environment variables